The Winds of Winter (Game of Thrones)

 "The Winds of Winter" is the final episode of the sixth season of HBO's fantasy television series Game of Thrones, and the sixtieth overall.
 It was written by series co-creators David Benioff and D. B. Weiss, and directed by Miguel Sapochnik.

-Cersei Lannister plots to destroy all her immediate enemies with one swift stroke; Jon Snow is declared King in the North by the lords of the Northern houses; Bran Stark learns that Jon is actually the son of Lyanna Stark and Rhaegar Targaryen; Samwell Tarly arrives at the Citadel; and Daenerys Targaryen begins heading to Westeros alongside Tyrion Lannister, her entire army, her three dragons, as well as the Ironborn loyal to Yara Greyjoy, the Tyrells, the Sand Snakes, and their respective fleets.
+Cersei Lannister destroy her immediate enemies with one swift stroke and crowns herself Queen of the Seven Kingdoms; Jon Snow is declared King in the North by the lords of the Northern houses; Bran Stark learns that Jon is actually the son of Lyanna Stark; Arya Stark wreaks vengeance on House Frey; Samwell Tarly arrives at the Citadel; and Daenerys Targaryen begins sailing to Westeros alongside Tyrion Lannister, her entire army, three dragons, as well as the Ironborn loyal to Yara Greyjoy, the Tyrells, the Sand Snakes, and their respective fleets.
+The title of the episode, named for the book, references the awaited winter finally beginning in Westeros.

-"The Winds of Winter" was praised by critics, listing it as one of the series' best episodes as well as one of the best television episodes of all time.
-Critics praised the Great Sept explosion, Lena Headey's performance, Arya's revenge on the Freys, the resolution to the Tower of Joy flashback, and Daenerys going to Westeros as highlights of the episode.
+"The Winds of Winter" was widely praised by critics, listing it as one of the series' best episodes as well as one of the best television episodes of all time.
+The Great Sept explosion, Lena Headey's performance, Arya's revenge, the resolution to the Tower of Joy flashback, Daenerys heading to Westeros, and the music scoring were dubbed highlights of the episode.
 In the United States, the episode achieved a viewership of 8.89 million in its initial broadcast, making it the highest rated episode in the series's history at that time.
 It was nominated for several awards, including Headey for the Emmy for Outstanding Supporting Actress in a Drama Series, and won the Emmy for Outstanding Costumes for a Period/Fantasy Series, Limited Series or Movie.

 This episode marks the final appearance for Natalie Dormer (Queen Margaery Tyrell), Dean-Charles Chapman (King Tommen Baratheon), Finn Jones (Ser Loras Tyrell), Eugene Simon (Lancel Lannister), Ian Gelder (Kevan Lannister), Jonathan Pryce (The High Sparrow), Roger Ashton-Griffiths (Mace Tyrell), Julian Glover (Grand Maester Pycelle), and Michiel Huisman (Daario Naharis).

 Plot

 At the Twins

 Arya Stark gets revenge on Walder Frey by killing his sons and baking them into a meat pie.
-Disguised as a servant girl, she serves him the pie before slitting his throat, after identifying herself to the confused Walder by removing the servant’s face and revealing her own, as a Stark.
+Disguised as a servant girl, she serves him the pie before slitting his throat, after identifying herself to the confused Walder by removing the servant's face and revealing her own, as a Stark.